 Build a targeted prospect list

-With your ICP defined, the next step is building a list of specific people to contact.
-The quality of your list determines the quality of your results — a mediocre message to the right person outperforms a perfect message to the wrong one.
+With your niche defined, the next step is a list of specific people to contact.
+The quality of your list determines the quality of your results.
+A mediocre message to the right person outperforms a perfect message to the wrong one.

 LinkedIn Sales Navigator is the best tool for building accountant prospect lists.
 The filters that matter: